 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
-If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with the UCF Police Department or other law enforcement to preserve evidence in the event that the victim changes her/his mind at a later date.
+If a victim chooses not to make a complaint regarding an incident, the individual nevertheless should consider speaking with the UCF Police Department or other law enforcement to preserve evidence in the event that the victim chooses to pursue charges at a later date.